 The key thing to note here is that there is a deep-seated relationship between these editors.
 However, you do not need to be familiar with the aforementioned editors to learn Helix. ( A familiarity with any of them will obviously make it easier to learn the other due to their overlapping functionality).

 Neovim is quite bare bones to begin with.
 To achieve most of the tasks you have to set-up a file explorer, language server, themes, fuzzy search and so much more.
 This means that for any new functionality you need, you will have to edit a lua file.
 If you love tinkering, and building your own editor from scratch, then Neovim might be for you.
+If that doesn't sound like you but you would still like to try out modal text editing, then Helix is the perfect editor for you.

 There are also some Neovim distros such as LazyVim and NvChad.
 I have tried both of them and they are pretty solid and give you almost a complete setup for most of the basic stuff you will need.
 They have by default a package manager (lazy.nvim), allowing you to quickly install other plugins and extend your Neovim configuration as needed.

 The baseline here is, to get a good working environment in Neovim, you will have to do some tinkering.
-That's where helix comes in.
 Unlike Neovim, helix has most of the necessary features built-in.
 It has a fuzzy search, LSP support and themes all built-in.
 No setup required, and your editor just works.
 Now, don't get me wrong, you still might have to touch the config files to change a few things such as themes and the behaviour of LSPs but not quite as frequent as you have to in Neovim.

 Helix uses TOML for configuration which is quite simple.